How to Play

 This example shows why timing your "Stay" is crucial.
 Bob made a smart play by protecting his x2 multiplied score, while Alice pushed too far and lost everything.

-• Ignoring the x2 multiplier's value: Players often keep hitting after getting x2, trying to maximize the multiplier effect.
-But a safe 30 points (15 × 2) beats a busted 0 every time.
+• Protect a x2 round: a safe 30 points (15 × 2) beats a busted 0 every time.
+Don't gamble a multiplied score away.

 Ready to Play?